zenml-io/zenml/examples/quickstart/README.md

 ## :earth_americas: Overview

-The goal of this quickstart is to give you a small sample of what ZenML can do.
+This quickstart aims to give you a small illustration of what ZenML can do.
 To do so, we will:
 - Train a model on the Digits dataset, evaluate it, deploy it, and embed it in an inference pipeline,
 - Automatically version, track, and cache data, models, and other artifacts,
 - Track model hyperparameters and metrics in an experiment tracking tool,